dhedgepeth/uMediaEditor/README.md

 ## Getting Started

+The uMediaEditor package was developed for Umbraco v9+.
+We cannot guarantee that the package will work as intended for versions 8 and below.

 ### Umbraco cloud

 When installing this package with Umbraco Cloud, clone your project down locally and then follow instructions as normal.